 If your dog is already vomiting, you don’t need to induce vomiting.
 But if she isn’t vomiting, you can try to get the chocolate out of her system quickly by vomiting.
 This is especially effective if done within 2 hours of eating the chocolate.
 After that, the chocolate will be advancing in her digestive system and it will be too late to do this.

-You should probably call your vet before inducing vomiting, even if you know when and how much chocolate your dog has eaten.
+Have someone call your vet while you are inducing vomiting, even if you know when and how much chocolate your dog has eaten.

 How To Induce Vomiting